My Employer Has Asked For A Protected Conversation, What Should I Do?

 If an employer and employee have decided to part ways, often one or the other will ask for a Protected Conversation.
 At Lincs Law Employment Solicitors, we want to help and we set out useful information and guidance about Protected Conversations below (including what they are and how they can be used).
-However, if you would like to discuss your situation with a specialist, qualified, employment law solicitor, please call us on 01522 440512 for a free consultation .

-What is a Protected Conversation?
+What Is A Protected Conversation?

 This is a meeting, discussion or exchange of correspondence whereby an employer and employee will negotiate bringing to an end the employee’s employment.
 A Protected Conversation is kept off the record and cannot be referred to in any later unfair or constructive dismissal claim at the Employment Tribunal.
 The idea of a Protected Conversation is to allow the parties to openly and frankly negotiate ending the employment relationship without concern that their representations will be held against them at a later date.